 You’ve been rubbing those sticks together, brewing up a mental storm, and now have some ideas on what type of business you want to be in!
 Research entrepreneurs that you admire or wouldn’t mind being like.
 Check out their stories, where they started, how they started, and what drives them.
-If you’ve already figured out your specific niche too – fuck yeah.
-That took me almost a year of trial and error.
+If you’ve already figured out your specific niche too – awesome.
+That took me almost a year of getting to know the market through trial and error.

 Step 4.
 Tiny flame, shield from wind

-So no need to go out and register an LLC or an S-Corp just yet – just keep this ball rolling.
-Visualize yourself an entrepreneur, speak about yourself as an entrepreneur, and most importantly - believe that you are an entrepreneur.
+So now the goal is to just keep this ball rolling.
+Visualize yourself as an entrepreneur, speak about yourself as an entrepreneur, and most importantly - believe that you are an entrepreneur.
 Because if you take action after this, you are.
-The ‘wind’ that threatens to blow this tiny flame out is nothing but self-doubt.
-It’s not the discouragement of others – you don’t need the random people in your life to approve of your dreams before you start chasing them.
-Once you start telling people about you’re entrepreneurial dreams, you’ll get plenty of eye rolls and blank stares.
+The ‘wind’ that threatens to blow this tiny flame out is usually nothing but self-doubt.
+It’s not the discouragement of others – you don’t need the random (or not random) people in your life to approve of your dreams before you start chasing them.
+Once you start telling people about your entrepreneurial dreams, you’ll get plenty of eye rolls and blank stares.
 DON’T LET THIS DISCOURAGE YOU.
-They’ll get it later.
+They’ll probably understand it later.